Elena Rzhevskaya: Berlin, 1945

 However, the Soviets needed a direct testimony of someone who witnessed Hitler's death.
 Otto Günsche, Hitler's personal adjutant, and Johann Rattenhuber, head of Hitler's RSD bodyguard, were arrested in different sectors, and their testimonies were not available at the time.
 On 13 May, the Soviet Army arrested Harry Mengershausen, a member of Hitler's personal SS guard.
 During an interrogation, he confirmed that on 30 April, he witnessed Hitler's valet, Heinz Linge, and Günsche carrying the bodies of Hitler and Eva Braun through the bunker's emergency exit to the garden behind the Reich Chancellery, where they were doused in petrol and set alight.
-Mengershausen identified the shell hole and also provided other details.
+Mengershausen identified the bomb crater where the remains were allegedly later buried.

 Despite the attempts at concealment, the information about their findings was noted and published by newspapers of the allied occupation armies.
 The reaction of the Soviet command was unusual.
 According to Rzhevskaya, everybody was ordered to search for Hitler.
 A false investigation started.
 The Soviet press repeatedly reported that Hitler fled to Argentina or was in hiding under the protection of the Spanish dictator Franco.